ehy/swfput-wp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.0 =
+* This release includes an improvment to the responsive sizing of video: the height of a video is now limited to fit within the visible vertical area.
+Previously, sizing was applied to width alone.
+This change should be most noticeable on small devices, particularly handheld devices in landscape orientation.
+This change applies to desktop browsers too, although it will probably not be evident unless the browser window is at a small size; also, when changing only the height of browser windows the needed 'resize' event is not delivered, some change to window width is needed to trigger a size update -- so please bear this in mind if testing.

+	This version has small documentation updates regarding the new visual editor interface of release 2.9, and one bugfix needed because of using a new WP function signature changed at some point before 4.x -- this would not have affected users of current WordPress, but SFWPut is still supporting (i.e., working with) WP as hold as 3.0.2 (hopefully for no reason, since old versions are probably insecure and should not be used).

 = 2.9 =
 * A new interface for adding and configuring videos in the